 - Promoting Strengths-Based Approaches: Maltreatment has a profound impact on children.
 Adverse Childhood Experiences (ACE) shape the child's development and health both immediately and across a lifetime.
 The ACES Study findings suggest that adverse childhood experiences are major risk factors for the leading causes of illness, disability and death, as well as poor quality of life in the United States.
 Progress in preventing and recovering from the nation's worst health and social problems will benefit from the understanding that many of these problems arise as a consequence of adverse childhood experiences.
 Adults, particularly families, can be the lever for both prevention and amelioration of child maltreatment.
 The FACT Committee takes the position that resilient families, with knowledge of parenting and resources to meet their basic needs, are better equipped to address life's challenges and adversity in ways that also protect children.
 The FACT Committee promotes the incorporation of utilizing trauma informed service and family strengthening approaches, as essential prevention strategies. - Engaging and Empowering Parents: Engagement of at-risk, marginalized and/or under-serviced parents is crucial to any significant change in child abuse and neglect rates.
 Parents are not only the beneficiaries of prevention-focused services but are critical stakeholders.
-Parent input is also essential to inform statewide prevention efforts. - Cultural Responsiveness and Relevance: California is enriched with a culturally diverse population.
-Implicit culturally responsive practices and policies will be integrated in activities supported by the FACT Committee.
-Cultural appropriateness is being defined as the direct involvement of staff members who have an in-depth knowledge of, and sensitivity to, the customs and values of families with diverse cultural identities stemming from race, structure, ethnicity, or heritage.
-Programs will take into account other barriers to services for families and provide ancillary services that facilitate access to programs (location, transportation, hours of operation, availability of childcare, etc.)
+Parent input is also essential to inform statewide prevention efforts. - Diversity, Equity and Inclusion (DEI): California is enriched with a culturally diverse population.
+As such, implicit culturally responsive practices and policies that embody diversity, equity and inclusion are imperative to programs supported by the FACT Committee.
+Cultural appropriateness is being defined as the direct involvement of staff members who have an in-depth knowledge of, and sensitivity to, the customs and values of families of diverse cultural identities stemming from social group memberships, including but not limited to race, structure, ethnicity, heritage, immigration status, bodily ability, gender identity, sexual identity, religion and age.
+Programs will take into account other barriers to services for families and provide ancillary services that facilitate access to programs (location, transportation, hours of operation, availability of childcare, etc.) Programs funded by FACT should consider offering virtual and in person sessions and avoid charging fees to participants.

 - Effective, Data-Driven Approaches: The FACT Committee will promote the use of evidence-based practices and policies whenever possible.
 It is expected that all prevention approaches advocated by the FACT Committee are the best available evidence and, at a minimum, are data-informed, implemented with fidelity and employ high-quality assessment strategies to monitor outcomes. - Building Prevention Partnerships and Collaboration: The prevention of child abuse and neglect is the responsibility of all.
 A priority task will be the cultivation and development of effective collaborations to prevent child maltreatment.
 Joint proposals from two or more agencies that promote collaboration and cooperation among providers serving the same clients are strongly encouraged.
-Wraparound programs leverage a strength based, team approach to maximize resources for a greater return on investment, providing greater impact and stewardship or resources.
+Wraparound programs leverage a strengths based, team approach to maximize resources for a greater return on investment, providing greater impact and stewardship or resources.